-However, Bangkok has a distinct Thai flavour and the glittering modern world of affluence orbits around a serene traditional core.
 Bangkok offers glitzy shopping malls and open-air markets, smutty red light districts and holy temples, hectic traffic jams and barges floating peacefully down canals.
 Once you overcome the dazzling strangeness of Bangkok, you will become addicted to the way this city seems to force you to live in the moment.

-Bangkok is also becoming a popular location for Digital Nomads, a new brand of entrepreneurs and freelancers who use the internet, social media, and technology to work remotely from anywhere in the world.
+Bangkok is also becoming a popular location for Digital Nomads, a brand of entrepreneurs and freelancers who use the internet, social media, and technology to work remotely from anywhere in the world.
 These champions of the unconventional lifestyle are attracted to the cheap rent and cost of living and convenient position of Bangkok in the centre of the Asia Pacific region.

 There’s so much to see and do in this city that you could spend months here and barely scratch the surface.
-However, in this quick guide to Bangkok I’ll touch on a few of the most famous attractions.

 Quick Guide to Bangkok Facts